U.S. Route 183: Texas

-US-183 begins in Refugio, sharing a concurrency (road) with US-77A.
+US-183 begins in Refugio, sharing a concurrency with US-77A.
 The two highways continue north through Goliad County until they split in DeWitt County.
 US-183 crosses I-10 south of the town of Luling.

 The largest city that US-183 passes through is Austin, Texas, where it is mostly a limited access highway.
 Northwest of Austin, US-183 passes through the suburbs of Cedar Park and Leander, where the 183A toll road runs parallel to it.
 In Lampasas County, US-183 overlaps US-190 between the towns of Lampasas and Lometa.

 US-183 overlaps US-84 from Goldthwaite in Mills County to Early in Brown County.
 It crosses I-20 in Cisco, Texas.
 US-183 overlaps US-283 in Throckmorton County, and both highways overlaps US-277 and US-82 in Baylor County from Seymour to Mabelle.
 In Wilbarger County, US-183 exits the concurrency with US-283 and turns east with US-70 to overlap US-287 between the towns of Vernon and Oklaunion.
 US-183 continues north overlapping US-70 until it leaves the state of Texas.